-She still knelt beside Benedict, though she had finished bandaging him and he was now sitting up.
+She still knelt beside Benedict, though she had finished bandaging him and

+he was now sitting up.

 "How about it?"
 I said, waving the card at her.
-"Who is this man?"
+"Who is this

+man?"

 She glanced at the card, then up at me.

 She smiled.
 "You really do not know?" she said.

+"You really do not know?" she said

 "Would I be asking if I did?"

 "Then look at it again and go look in a mirror.
-He is your son as much as mine.
+He is your son as

+much as mine.
 His name is Merlin."

 I am not easily shocked, but this had nothing of ease about it.
+I

+felt

-I felt dizzy.
+dizzy.
 But my mind moved quickly.
-With the proper time differential the thing was possible.
+With the proper time

+differential the thing

+was possible.

 "Dara," I said, "what is it that you want?"

-"I told you when I walked the Pattern," she said, "that Amber must be destroyed.
-What I want is to have my rightful part in it."
+"I told you when I walked the Pattern," she said, "that Amber must be followed them out.
+I looked back once to the empty place where my dream had come true.
+Such is the stuff.